dotfiles/dotfiles.github.com/index.md

 out of the process.
 Here are a few of our favorites:

 * [Adam Eivy's dotfiles](https://github.com/atomantic/dotfiles) are focused on Automation (no manual install/config) for Zsh and macOS with a friendly bot to guide your way.
+* [Aditya Pillai's Jumpstart](https://github.com/adityarpillai/jumpstart) is a _customizable_ bootstrap installation script for macOS (formerly Mac OS X).
+Jumpstart is a fully-fledged tool that quickly installs a development setup to your macOS computer and replaces the need for manually setting up dotfiles.
+Jumpstart implements the best practices and setups for all-around development environment.
 * [Andrew Schwartzmeyer's dotfiles](https://github.com/andschwa/dotfiles) use GNU Stow (like xero's) for symlink management, and `git-subtree` for repository integration.
 * [Artem Sapegin’s dotfiles](https://github.com/sapegin/dotfiles) with custom Zsh and Terminal/iTerm themes and useful aliases for web developers.
 * [Ashish Bhatia's dotfiles](https://github.com/ashishb/dotfiles) focus on Android development and reverse engineering on macOS.